SteCiu01/DAX-and-Data-Modelling/DAX-Codes/README.md

 #### Formatting Measures

-Measures to use when creating custom formatting logics
+Measures to use when creating custom formatting logics.

 | Topic | Description | Link |
 |---------|-------------|------|